 DIY Garage Sale

-It’s not to early to begin the de-stash of those unloved or what was I thinking fabrics and other sewing items for the Quilters Garage Sale at the 2018 Quilt Show.
+It’s not too early to begin the de-stash of those unloved or what was I thinking fabrics and other sewing items for the Quilters Garage Sale at the next Quilt Show.
 This is a great fundraiser, so let’s keep it going.
 Good News!
 Because we have a larger space this year, we will be accepting all quilting and sewing related items.

-We’ll begin accepting fabrics at Chautauqua Hall on Thursday morning April 5th, 2018.
+We’ll begin accepting fabrics at Chautauqua Hall on the Thursday morning of quilt show set-up.

 Follow these guidelines and support the Garage Sale!